Ghesker-afk/sql-data-analytics-project/README.md

 - **Magnitude Analysis**: Compare the measures values across different categories and dimensions in order to help us understand the importance of different categories.
 - **Measures Exploration**: Calculate and find out the key metrics of the business (Big Numbers).
 - **Change-Over-Time**: Analyze how a measure evolves over the time, and it is impotant in order to track the trends and identify seasonality in the data.
+- **Performance Analysis**: It is the process of comparing the current value with a target value, to measure the success and compare the performances.

 ---